BasselGhazali/BasselGhazali/README.md

 ---

 ### I'm well-versed in
-I am self-taught in front-end development.
+Front-end development (self-taught).
 I started exploring it as it felt like an interesting way to combine my artistic side with my technical side.
 I used these skills to create client deliverables at work, and I'm currently using the skills to develop dApps.

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)